truenas/documentation/content/SCALE/Shares/NFS.md

 ### Creating an NFS Share ###

-Go to **Shares** and within the **UNIX (NFS) Shares** header click *ADD*
+Go to **Shares** and within the **UNIX (NFS) Shares** header click *Add*

 ![Services NFS Add](/images/SCALE/SharingNFSAdd.png "Services NFS Add")

-Select a path to the dataset by clicking *ADD*.
+Select a path to the dataset by clicking *Add*.
 Use the file browser to select the dataset to be shared.
 An *Alias* can be used To define a custom shortcut for the *Path*.
 Enter a memorable name, for example: */nfsshare*.
 NFS clients can connect using the *Alias* instead of the *Path* when the share is active.
 A share with multiple paths requires either not using aliases or defining an alias for each path in the share.
 An optional Description can be entered to help identify the share.
-Clicking *SAVE* creates the share.
+Clicking *Save* creates the share.
 At the time of creation, you can select *ENABLE SERVICE* for the service to start and to automatically start after any reboots.
 If you wish to create the share but not immediately enable it, select *CANCEL*.